weber-nate/covid-viz/README.md

 # Exploritory COVID-19 Repo

-First and foremost - I am not a doctor, medical researcher, or anything even close to these people.
+First and foremost - I am not a doctor, medical researcher, or anything even close

 I am an individual curious about the world and what the future holds.
 I've had some issues with the data reported by news outlets.
 The public hears 1000+ deaths in NYC, 35 new cases of COVID-19 in my county .... what does this all mean - are they the same severity?????